tetratelabs/istio-0to60/docs/traffic-shifting.md

 Though it no longer receives any traffic, we decide to leave v1 running a while longer before retiring it.

+## Going further

-If you wish to go further, investigate [Flagger](https://flagger.app/){target=_blank}, an Istio-compatible tool that can be used to automate the process of progressive delivery (aka Canary rollouts).
+Investigate [Flagger](https://flagger.app/){target=_blank}, an Istio-compatible tool that can be used to automate the process of progressive delivery (aka Canary rollouts).
 [Here](https://github.com/eitansuez/istio-flagger) is an exploration of Flagger with Istio and its `bookinfo` sample application.